-The new Land Rover Discovery will arrive in South Africa in July 2017 with 35 First Edition models up for grabs!
+The new Land Rover Discovery is launching in South Africa this week with 35 First Edition models up for grabs!
+Take a look at what you can expect from the new Discovery.

-The new fifth-generation Land Rover Discovery made its debut at last year’s Paris Motor Show and we can’t wait for the new model to arrive on local soil in July 2017.
+The new fifth-generation Land Rover Discovery made its debut at last year’s Paris Motor Show and we can’t wait for the new model to arrive on local soil this week.
 Now offering an enhanced design with more space and practicality, the new Discovery looks promising.

 Read more about the new Land Rover Discovery here!